 The word ‘Hifadhi’ means to preserve in Swahili.
 Kenya loses 50,000 hectares of forest per year and has very low forest cover.
 Access to energy is limited in large parts of Kenya meaning that rural households are dependent on local biomass from forests.
 It has been estimated that 71% of annual energy consumption is fuelled by wood, mainly for cooking and heating homes.
 Consequently, Kenya’s limited forestry is in critical need of preservation.

 Traditionally, rural people would prepare food on ‘three stone’ cook stoves.
 These are essentially open fires which are extremely smoky and consume large amounts of firewood.
 The World Health Organisation (WHO) estimates that daily smoke inhalation from these traditional stoves is equal to smoking two packs of cigarettes a day!
 This has serious health implications, particularly for women, at risk of inhaling noxious gases for prolonged periods

-Climate Pal (a part of the EcoAct Group) developed a project to tackle this problem by providing households with affordable, clean and efficient cookstoves that reduce the consumption of firewood and emit less smoke, with a range of positive impacts.
+The Hifadhi-Livelihoods project, developed and financed by the Livelihoods Fund, in partnership with the EcoAct Group, and with Climate Pal as local partner provides a solution to this problem.
+The Hifadhi-Livelihoods project provides households with affordable, clean and efficient cookstoves that reduce the consumption of firewood and emit less smoke, with a range of positive impacts.
 With financial support from the Livelihoods Carbon Fund, 60,000 households now have clean cookstoves which positively impacts the lives of 300,000 people in rural communities.

 The new stoves have been christened ‘Hifadhi’ cookstoves.